Free VPN: Here are the Best Ones and Info All About Virtual Private Networks

 You might think (or hope) that your ISP (Internet Service Provider) at home would provide all the security, privacy and internet access you need.
 They strive to do their best, but the fact is their primary job is to connect you to the internet with the best basic protections they can provide.
 If you want more than that, you need to improve things on your own, and that’s where a free VPN or a paid one comes in.

-Just know, as we’ve said, you will get a measure of extra security, privacy and access with a reputable free VPN—however you might not get as much as you want or need.
+Just know, as we’ve said, you will get a measure of extra security, privacy and access with a reputable freebie VPN—however you might not get as much as you want or need.

-You must keep in mind that every free VPN has some shortcomings.
+You must keep in mind that every VPN you don’t pay for has some shortcomings.
 It’s either going to be slower, or not always available, or just not as “polished” as you would want it to be.
 It’s free, but not perfect.

 No matter—a free VPN will come through for you, especially when it comes to doing what it does best—hiding your actual location when you’re on the internet.